berkeroptoel/ADCDAC_Projects/README.md

-# ADCDAC_Projects
+# ADCDAC
+## Motivations
-Basic signal processing applications
+ Basic signal processing examples on FPGA.

+## Warnings
+ Increase the JTAG clock frequency if you don't see the waveforms.